About the Safe Church Program

 The NCCA oversaw the program via the Safe Church Network, until it formally took ownership of the program in late 2014 with the appointment of a full-time National Coordinator.
 The program that exists today is focused on helping local church leaders to fulfil their safeguarding requirements ie. pastoral, ethical, legal (i.e. duty of care, child protection, due diligence), insurance and risk management.
 It also includes the responsibility that churches have for the spiritual, emotional and physical safety of all community members.

-Both NCCA and non-NCCA churches participate via membership, training and an explicit commitment to the key objectives of the Safe Church Program.
-The existence of the program facilitates high-quality, sustainable, accessible Safe Church workshops for local leaders, both paid and volunteer.
+Both NCCA and non-NCCA churches participated via membership, training and an explicit commitment to the key objectives of the Safe Church Program.
+The existence of the program facilitated high-quality, sustainable, accessible Safe Church workshops for local leaders, both paid and volunteer.

 Our value statements

-The Safe Church Program is committed to protecting the safety of all people within its programs, ministries and events, and supporting organisations to adhere to safety legislation.
-The value statements we uphold in this work are:
+The Safe Church Program was founded on a commitment to protecting the safety of all people within its programs, ministries and events, and supporting organisations to adhere to safety legislation.
+The value statements we upheld in this work were:

 - A zero tolerance stand on all forms of abuse in the church.